jhu-dvrk/dvrk-readthedocs/docs/pages/software/applications/system.rst

 ``-j <value>, --json-config <value>``
   *json configuration file (required)*

-  Full path to the :ref:`console configuration file<console-configuration-file>`.
+  Full path to the :ref:`system configuration file<system-configuration-file>`.
 This is the only required option.

 ``-t, --text-only``
   *text only interface, do not create Qt widgets (optional)*

-  This is rarely needed, the dVRK console would have to be controlled and monitored over some kind of middleware (for example ROS, OpenIGTL...).
+  This is rarely needed, the dVRK system would have to be controlled and monitored over some kind of middleware (for example ROS, OpenIGTL...).